shaunlusk/C64GfxEvolver/README.md

 Run 'yarn install' or 'npm install' to get setup.
 Then visit index.html in a browser.

-This is a simple application that uses the C64Style graphics framework and very simple generated neural networks to produce images.
+This is a simple application that uses the C64Style graphics library and very simple generated neural networks to produce images.

 A population of networks is generated randomly to start, and one image is